Spurty007/soccer/README.md

  - Fall in town - Scores are not reported
  - Spring travel - Scores are reported.
 ### **Grade 11/12** <a name="Grade1112"></a>
+Players must be enrolled in 11th or 12th Grade.
  - U18
  - 11v11
  - Size 5 ball